jessepesse/jessepesse.github.io/README.md

 2. **Settings Panel (in Sidebar):**
    * Appears only in Edit Mode as part of the unified right sidebar.
    * **Location Search:** Type a city name to set the weather location manually, powered by Open-Meteo Geocoding API.
-   * **GPS Support:** Use your device's GPS to automatically detect and set your location with reverse geocoding (shows city name, not coordinates).
+   * **GPS Support:** Use your device's GPS to automatically detect and set your location.
+City names are resolved using OpenStreetMap Nominatim reverse geocoding.
    * **Import/Export:** Save your configuration to a JSON file (clipboard) to sync between devices.
    * **Reset:** Restore factory defaults with one click.